vincentsgarzi/Group5Project1/README.md

 * [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) - LinearRegression fits a linear model with coefficients w = (w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.

 * [voila](https://voila.readthedocs.io/en/stable/index.html) - Voilà allows you to convert a Jupyter Notebook into an interactive dashboard that allows you to share your work with others.

+* [Aeris_Weather_API](https://github.com/aerisweather/python-tools) - the AerisWeather API give users the ability to download weather data and load into a pandas DataFrame for data science purposes.
 ---

 ## Installation Guide